OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 1. Log into Rancher, then click on your **Profile** in the upper right-hand corner.
 1. Select **API & Keys**.
 1. Click on **Add Key**.
-1. Give the API Key an expiration and a scope.
+1. Give the API key an expiration and a scope.
 1. Add a description so you know what this key will be used for, then click **Create**.

-After you click create, you will be shown the API Key information.
+After you click create, you will be shown the API key information.
 Save this information, as you will not be able to retrieve it later.

 ### Rancher cluster endpoints